v-chat-sdk/vchat-v2-docs/docs/backend/intro.md

 ### Need More Support?

+- after purchasing this code you will get one free setup for the server side.
+- so you need to follow up this steps to get your server side ready to use.
+- configure the `.env.production` file with your own data. as shown above. and the firebase fcm file collect it from your firebase account. and configure the s3 or send me the data and i will configure it for you.
+- create `ubuntu` server and send me the ip address and the ssh key to access it.
+- To enable free SSL from Let's Encrypt for your domain, you will need to point the DNS of your domain to our VPS hosting service.
+For example, if your domain is `example.com`, you can create a subdomain named `vchat.example.com` and point it to our `VPS` server.
+Additionally, it is important to add a wildcard route for `*.vchat.example.com` to ensure proper functioning.
+- collect all data and send you purchasing key from `codecanyou` to `hatemragapdev@gmail.com` to get your free setup.

+### Contact

 - If you need further assistance, contact the developer at `hatemragapdev@gmail.com` or via Skype at `live:.cid.607250433850e3a6`.
-The developer offers server deployment, free SSL configuration, database viewer, and backup services for **$150**.
+The developer offers server deployment, free SSL configuration, database viewer, and backup services for **$100**.
 This includes server-side deployment and amazon s3 setup and migration of old users, if you have an existing production app, within approximately 8 hours this will insure all about server side 100% configure.
-- For additional customizations, feel free to reach out to the developer.
+- For additional customizations, feel free to reach out my.